Alluxio/alluxio/docs/en/operation/Upgrade.md

 This document goes over how to upgrade Alluxio to a non-backward compatible version.
 Even when upgrading to a backward-compatible version, it is still recommended to follow the steps below to create a backup before upgrading.

-## Create a backup on the current version
+## Create a backup of the current version

 alluxio-1.8.1 introduced a journal backup feature.
 Please note that the Alluxio binaries should not be changed before taking the backup.